+2. Excess energy produced charges home battery.
 Power produced by solar panels that is not used to power the home is stored in the home battery.

+3. Energy stored in battery used to power the home.
 Batteries are discharged to power the home.
 This can be at night, during grid outages, or at times when utility rates are higher.